 - Type II: : Transverse fractures of the metaphysis and physis.
 Often involves separation of a triangular section of the metaphysis.

 - Type III: Transverse fractures of the physis and epiphysis.
 May extend to the joint, affecting the articular surface.

 - Type IV: Fractures through the metaphysis, physis, and epiphysis, entering the joint.

 - Type V: Impaction and disruption of the physis.
 Occurs due to a crush or compression injury.

-SALTER: S – straight across (or slipped) (type I); A – above (type II); L – lower (type III); TE – through everything (type IV); R – ruined or rammed (type V)
+SALTER: S – straight across the joint (type I); A – above the joint (type II); L – lower (type III); TE – through everything (type IV); R – ruined or rammed (type V)

 - Salter-Harris fracture: physeal widening may be the only finding on x-ray